gautamkrishnar/keepalive-workflow/README.md

 ## Options
 ### For GitHub Action
-If you use the workflow as mentioned via GitHub actions following are the options available to you to customize its behaviour.
+If you use the workflow as mentioned via GitHub actions following are the options available to you to customize its behavior.

 | Option | Default Value | Description | Required |
 |--------|--------|--------|--------|